ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 # NP
 ### Efficient Certification
+This is an algorithm that checks if a solution

 For a problem instance, let $s$ be a binary string that encodes the input. $|s|$ is the length of $s$, such as the number of bits in $s$.
 Algorithm $A$ has a P runtime if there is a polynomial time algorithm to solve it.